-The appraisal is extensive and covers the Board, Board Committees and individual Directors, focusing onstrategy, corporate culture, monitoring, evaluation, performance and stewardship.
+The appraisal is extensive and covers the Board, Board Committees and individual Directors, focusing on strategy, corporate culture, monitoring, evaluation, performance and stewardship.
 A governance survey is also occasionally administered on senior management staff of the Bank and the result of the survey is presented to the Board.

-Amongst other indices, the annual assessment focuses on the Board's role in the following key areas:
+Amongst other indices the annual assessment focuses on the Board's role in the following key areas:

-- (a) Defining strategy and management of the Board's own activities. - (b) Monitoring Management and evaluating its performance against defined objectives. - (C) Implementing effective internal controlsystems. - (d) Communicating standards of ethical organizational behaviour by setting the tone at the top.
+- (a) Defining strategy and management of the Board's own activities. - (b) Monitoring Management and evaluating its performance against defined objectives. - (c) Implementing effective internal control systems. - (d) Communicating standards of ethical organizational behaviour by setting the tone at the top.

 The independent consultant's report on the Board appraisal is presented to Shareholders at the Annual General Meeting in each year and submitted to the Central Bank of Nigeria.
+The Board appointed KPMG Advisory Services to carry out the Board appraisal and governance evaluation exercise for 2020 financial year and the Consultant's report will be presented at the 33rd Annual General Meeting.